cgkineo/adapt-nudge/README.md

 # Functionality

-The extension functions by setting a timer.
+Nudge functions by setting a timer.
 With each firing of the timer the extension decides whether to 'nudge' the user: a nudge will typically be a small notification in the corner of the screen that is notable but unobtrusive.

+Operating in two stages, Nudge begins in the 'scroll' mode.
+In this mode the user is reminded when there is content that must be scrolled into view.
 The user will not be nudged if there are incomplete, interactive components visible.
 Visibility is judged by the percentage a component is within the viewport.
 This value can be configured for the course and also by component if required.

 Some components do not require direct user interaction, such as text and graphic components.
 These components rely on being seen fully by the user to be considered complete.
 Because of this, these components are not treated in the same way as described for interactive components.
 That is, when they are the only incomplete components visible, the extension will encourage the user to bring them fully into view by invoking a nudge.

+If the user dismisses the scroll reminder (by clicking 'Got it') it will not show again.
+Nudge then changes to the 'plp' mode.

+In the 'plp' mode the user is reminded that page-level progress reveals overall page progress and which content is completed and which is incomplete.
+If the user completes the last (non-optional) component on the page before completing prior components, Nudge will move into the 'plp' mode, because:

+- the user has skipped over components and may not realise they are incomplete
+- by reaching the end of the page the user has demonstrated that he/she is aware of the page size/need to scroll.

+The user can dimiss the plp reminder by clicking 'Got it' or opening page-level progress and the nudge will not show again.

-Completing a component signifies that the user is actively engaging with the learning and therefore resets the timer.
+N.B. completing a component signifies that the user is actively engaging with the learning and therefore resets the timer.
 Naturally, when the user scrolls through the content this action also resets the timer.

 # Configuration

 When the extension is installed without configuration it is enabled by default.
 The extension can be configured at the course, page and component level.

-The course level configuration options are as follows:
+## Course level configuration

 **_nudge** (object): The Nudge attribute group contains values for **_isEnabled**, **_nonInteractiveComponents**, **_visibilityThreshold** and **_wait**.